m-clark/mixedup/README.md

 <!-- badges: end -->

 Provides extended functionality for mixed models.
-The goal of mixedup is to solve little problems that slip through the cracks from package, broom and others.
+The goal of mixedup is to solve little problems that slip through the cracks from the various packages, broom, and others.

 ## Installation